 PJM uses market mechanisms to varying degrees in the procurement of ancillary services, including primary reserves, secondary reserves, and regulation.
 Ideally, all ancillary services would be procured taking full account of the interactions with the energy market.
 When a resource is used for an ancillary service instead of providing energy in real time, the cost of removing the resource, either fully or partially, from the energy market should be included in the offer for the ancillary service.
-The degree to which PJM be included in the offer for the ancillary service.
-The degree to which PJM 11 Nuclear Regulatory Commission (NRC) regulated facilities are exempt from this provision.
-Behind the meter generation that is sized to markets account for these interactions depends on the timing of the product clearing, software limitations, and the accuracy of unit parameters and offers.
+The degree to which PJM markets account for these interactions depends on the timing of the product clearing, software limitations, and the accuracy of unit parameters and offers.